hyunwoongko/kss/README.md

 Note that **the speed of the two backend are similar**.
 But as mentioned above, the `punct` backend can split sentences near punctuation marks, so it's more safe but insensitive.
 On the other hand, the `fast` backend can split sentences even if there are no punctuation marks, so it's more sensitive but not safe. **So please choose the backend according to your needs**.

+p.s.
+The algorithm in the fast backend is identical to the Kss C++ (=1.3.1) version, but there were some bugs in the C++ implementation.
+The implementation in this fast backend has resolved most of the bugs found in the original implementation.

 </details>

 <br>